 The point is, none of this rises to the level of grand cultural debate until you phrase it like this: what about parents who walk out of the office at 5 pm?
 Then we get the Parent Card, and all of a sudden, we have a serious matter on our hands.
-Over at the "Dear Prudence" column recently, a 20-something attorney complained about an epidemic of parent-card pulling in her office.
+"Dear Prudence" column recently, a 20-something attorney complained about an epidemic of parent-card pulling in her office.
 People with kids left promptly at 4:30 or 5, "leaving me to stay late (up to several hours) to finish up work that needs to be done.
 It's frustrating -- just because I don't have kids doesn't mean I don't have a life outside of work."

 It's very true that this would be frustrating.
 It's also true that anyone with a job can, and should, have a life outside of work.
 As Prudence points out, if people's behavior is genuinely creating an unfair workload, our attorney should speak with her supervisor and clarify how duties are divided.

 But here's the thing: I stop work most nights around 5.
 If I were working in an office, I guess I'd be visibly playing my Parent Card to do so.
 I hang out with my kids for three hours.
 I have dinner.
 I have a beer.
 But then I fire up the computer around 8 or so and put in another hour.
 Or two.
 Sometimes three.
 I find it hard to believe that in a law firm -- probably a law firm where people have to hit a certain number of billable hours -- none of our parent lawyers are doing the same.
 Such split shifts (e.g. 8-5, then 8-10) are a great way to work a high volume of hours, yet still get a life.
 You don't get to watch much TV, which is what some people who work from 8 a.m. to 7 p.m. do from 8 to 10 p.m., but that's the way it goes.